Even a simple flu is hard to get by.

 Cough medicine- it is important that your cough is in control.
 In addition, it helps to remove the fluid setting into the lungs.

-According to Healthline, you can also consume hot soups or take hot water for the chills.
+You can also consume hot soups or take hot water for the chills.

 Doctors also recommend that you take a lot of rest and drink enough water for hydration